 If traditional dance does not appeal to you, there are other ways to get moving to rhythm and music.
 Many health clubs and fitness centers offer dance workout classes, such as Zumba.
 These classes mix moves from many styles of dance into a fun, vigorous program for people of all abilities and fitness levels.

 Dance video games and DVDs are also a way to get dancing in the privacy of your own home.
-You can buy them or borrow them from your local library.
-Or, just turn up the music at home and dance in your living room.
+You can buy or borrow them from your local library, find them online, or, just turn up the music at home and dance in your living room.

 How Dancing Compares to Other Exercise